Ch3ri0ur/PirateDoc/docs/Pirate-Chart/00-chart.md

 # Pirate Chart Overview

-The Chart is the umbrella term for the signaling and route finding of this project.
-It encompasses:
+The Chart is the umbrella term for the signaling and finding of a secure route to the project.

 [Getting Started](10-chart-getting-started.md){: .md-button .md-button--primary }